 Previous Funding Received

-- 63% of students achieved a standard pass in English and Maths in comparison to 71% non-disadvantaged students.
+- 49% of disadvantaged students achieved a standard pass in English and Maths in comparison to 60% of all students.

 Year 7 catch-up premium statement

 The literacy and numeracy catch-up premium, is additional funding provided by the Government, which gives schools extra funding to support all year 7 pupils who are not secondary ready in reading and/or maths at the end of key stage 2.